 **Traffic management: **real-time traffic insights enable road authorities, highway agencies, and traffic management centers to monitor traffic with an accurate, detailed view of average speeds and incidents across the entire road network.

-TomTom Intermediate Traffic is a secure service that uses an API-key in combination with IP-address whitelisting.
+TomTom Intermediate Traffic is a secure service that uses an API Key in combination with IP-address whitelisting.
 Customers accessing the service must connect from a (set of) fixed IP address(es) that were previously assigned to the profile, or access to the service is rejected.
 For those customers who use cloud-based servers, TomTom uses a different security certification process for granting access.
-This process is described at Authentication .
+This process is described in the Authentication page.

-For detailed technical product specifications, refer to documentation.
+For detailed technical product specifications, refer to this documentation.

 TomTom is continually expanding the geographic coverage of our real-time traffic.
 For the most recent information, contact your TomTom account manager.
-We offer real-time traffic information via the TomTom Intermediate Traffic in the countries shown in the map image below:
+We offer real-time traffic information via the TomTom Intermediate Traffic API in the countries shown in the following map image: